 - Have a reevaluation at least once every three years;

-- Have initial evaluations completed and an eligibility decision made within 60 calendar days of receiving parental consent, unless the referral occurs less than 30 days prior to the end of the school year or in the summer;
+- Have initial evaluations completed within 60 calendar days of receiving parental consent, unless the referral occurs less than 30 days prior to the end of the school year or in the summer;

 - Any summer vacation period in which the majority of a school system’s teachers are not under contract shall not be included in the 60-day timeline for evaluation.
 However, a school system is not prohibited from conducting evaluations over a summer vacation period.